Turkish ruling party wants Erdogan presidential bid - officials

-The vote was meant as an informal test of the level of support within the party for a bid by Erdogan, which would mean him stepping down as party leader.
-The prime minister alone will decide on his candidacy, his aides have said.
+The vote was meant as an informal test of the level of support within the party for a presidential bid by Erdogan, which would mean him stepping down as party leader, but he alone will decide on his candidacy, his aides have said.

-Erdogan, who has dominated Turkish politics for more than a decade, has made little secret of his ambition to run for the job.
-His party's strong showing in local elections last month, despite a corruption scandal dogging his inner circle, has strengthened expectations he will do so.
+Erdogan, who has dominated politics for more than a decade, has made little secret of his ambition to run for the presidency and his party's strong showing in local elections last month, despite a corruption scandal dogging his inner circle, has strengthened expectations he will do so.

-But his opponents fear an ascent to the presidency would consolidate too much power in the hands of a man whose response to recent graft allegations - reassigning thousands of police and prosecutors and blocking access to social media sites - they say has betrayed his increasingly authoritarian impulses.

-Parliament approved a new law boosting the powers of the secret service, or MIT, on Thursday, proposals the government says will bring it in line with international peers but which the opposition sees as another bid by Erdogan to tighten his grip on the apparatus of the state.

-"MIT will from now on be able to have access to all the records of banks, public institutions, corporate entities and unions," said Atilla Kart, a member of parliament for the main opposition CHP.
-"The concept of professional or commercial confidentiality will lose all meaning."

-Control of the NATO member's security services goes to the heart of a feud between Erdogan and Islamic cleric Fethullah Gulen, a former ally based in the United States whose network of followers wields influence in the police and judiciary.

-Erdogan accuses Gulen's network of contriving the graft scandal that broke in mid-December as part of a plot to undermine him.
-His aides have said his determination to see off the threat may mean him abandoning any presidential bid and staying on instead for a fourth term as prime minister, currently a more powerful post.
+But his aides have said his determination to press ahead with a fight against U.S.-based Islamic cleric Fethullah Gulen, a former ally he accuses of contriving the graft scandal as part of a plot to undermine him, could instead see him stay on for a fourth term as prime minister, currently a more powerful post.

-Gulen's followers have denied any role in the corruption scandal and have accused Erdogan of a witch hunt.

-"An overwhelming majority within the party says that Erdogan should become the president and the results of the voting have depicted that as well," a senior party official told Reuters after Wednesday's secret ballot.
+"An overwhelming majority within the party says that Erdogan should become the president and the results of the voting have depicted that as well," a senior party official told Reuters after Wednesday's ballot of more than 300 AKP deputies.

 "A small group said Erdogan should not run in the elections as there will be critical developments ahead during which his leadership will be much needed," the official said.